Google Lens but for Rocks: Best Rock ID App

 • Tumbling and polishing decisions: A quick scan can flag likely quartz, jasper, agate, marble, or softer material before you run a tumbler.
 That saves time and reduces broken batches.

-• Meteorite vs slag checks: Visual identification helps when you have a photo but no name for the subject.
+• Meteorite vs slag checks: Image-based rock identification is useful when you’ve photographed a stone but aren’t sure what type it is.
 Bubbles, glassy surfaces, and rusty industrial textures often point toward slag rather than a meteorite.

 • Beach and river stones: Rounded stones lose many diagnostic edges, but banding, grain size, and luster can still narrow the options.
 Scan one pebble at a time for cleaner results.